Nick Jonas: Relationships

 Jonas dated fellow Disney star Miley Cyrus from June 2006 to December 2007.
 He also briefly dated another Disney star, Selena Gomez, in 2008, and she appeared in his band's music video for "Burnin' Up".
 In May 2011, Jonas started dating Australian singer Delta Goodrem.
 They broke up in February 2012.
 Jonas started dating model and Miss Universe 2012, Olivia Culpo, in 2013.
 They ended their relationship in 2015 after nearly two years of dating.
-Culpo is the inspiration for, and appears in the music video of, Jonas’s most successful song to date, 2014 smash hit “Jealous”.
+Culpo is the inspiration for, and appears in the music video of, Jonas's most successful song to date, 2014 smash hit "Jealous".

 In May 2018, Jonas started dating Indian actress Priyanka Chopra.
 Jonas proposed to her on July 19, 2018, a day after her birthday, in Crete, Greece.
 Jonas and Chopra got formally engaged the following month in a Punjabi Roka ceremony in Mumbai.
 In December 2018, the couple married at Umaid Bhawan Palace, Jodhpur, in traditional Hindu and Christian ceremonies.
 The ceremony was photographed by Jose Villa.
-In January 2022, Jonas announced that he and Chopra had welcomed their first child, a daughter, via surrogacy.
+In January 2022, Jonas announced that he and Chopra had welcomed their first child, a daughter, Malti Marie Chopra Jonas, via surrogacy.